-Our shares of common stock are listed on the Nasdaq Global Market, we are a "controlled company" within the meaning of the rules and listing standards of The Nasdaq Stock Market LLC and, as a result, we qualify for, and intend to rely on, exemptions from certain corporate governance requirements.
+Our shares of common stock are listed on the Nasdaq Global Market, and we are a "controlled company" within the meaning of the rules and listing standards of The Nasdaq Stock Market LLC (NASDAQ).
+As a result, we qualify for, and intend to rely on, exemptions from certain corporate governance requirements.
 You will not have the same protections as those afforded to stockholders of companies that are subject to such governance requirements.

 THP controls a majority of the voting power of our outstanding common stock.
-As a result, we are a "controlled company" within the meaning of the corporate governance standards of The Nasdaq Stock Market, LLC.
+As a result, we are a "controlled company" within the meaning of the corporate governance standards of NASDAQ.
 Under these corporate governance standards, a company of which more than 50% of the voting power for the election of directors is held by an individual, group or another company is a "controlled company" and may elect not to comply with certain corporate governance requirements.
 For example, controlled companies, within one year of the date of the listing of their common stock:

-are not required to have a board that is composed of a majority of "independent directors," as defined under the rules and listing standards of The Nasdaq Stock Market, LLC; are not required to have a compensation committee that is composed entirely of independent directors or have a written charter addressing are not required to have director nominations be made, or recommended to the full board of directors, by its independent directors or by a nominations committee that is composed entirely of independent directors, and to adopt a written charter or a board resolution addressing the nominations process.
+- are not required to have a board that is composed of a majority of "independent directors," as defined under the rules and listing standards of NASDAQ; - are not required to have a compensation committee that is composed entirely of independent directors or have a written charter addressing the committee's purpose and responsibilities; and - are not required to have director nominations be made, or recommended to the full board of directors, by its independent directors or by a nominations committee that is composed entirely of independent directors, and to adopt a written charter or a board resolution addressing the nominations process.

-For at least some period following the IPO, we intend to utilize these exemptions.
-As a result, a majority of our directors have not been, and, in the future for so long as we rely on such exemptions, will not have been, affirmatively determined to be independent nor will our compensation committee or nominating and corporate governance committee of the board be comprised entirely of directors who have been determined to be independent.
-Accordingly, you will not have the same protections afforded to stockholders of companies that are subject to all of the corporate governance requirements of The Nasdaq Stock Market LLC.
+We utilize, and intend to continue to utilize, certain of these exemptions.
+For example, a majority of our directors have not been, and, in the future for so long as we rely on such exemptions will not be, affirmatively determined to be independent nor will our compensation committee or nominating and corporate governance committee of the board be comprised entirely of directors who have been determined to be independent.
+Accordingly, you will not have the same protections afforded to stockholders of companies that are subject to all of the corporate governance requirements of NASDAQ.